All webhook requests from Annature originate from the IP address

 Responding to events

-To acknowledge successful receipt of a webhook, your endpoint must return any 2xx
+To acknowledge successful receipt of a webhook, your endpoint must return any2xx

-— are treated as failures and will trigger retries.
+HTTP status code.
+All other codes are treated as failures and will trigger retries.

 Annature enforces a 10 second timeout for webhook requests.
 If your server does not respond within this window, the attempt is considered a failure — even if it eventually returns a 2xx